Saudis reject US threats over missing journalist Jamal Khashoggi, warn oil could skyrocket

 The kingdom's statement warned that the Saudi economy plays an "influential and vital role" in the global economy.
 Only Russia produces more oil than does Saudi Arabia.

-Turki Aldakhil, who leads the state-run Al Arabiya Television News Network in Dubai, warned Sunday that U.S. sanctions could ignite an "economic disaster that would rock the entire world."
+Turki Aldakhil, who leads the Saudi-controlled Al Arabiya Television News Network, warned Sunday that U.S. sanctions could ignite an "economic disaster that would rock the entire world."

 "If the price of oil reaching $80 angered President Trump, no one should rule out the price jumping to $100, or $200, or even double that figure," Aldakhil wrote in an opinion piece.
 He added that the fallout could drive "the entire Muslim world into the arms of Iran."